MatheusBaldi/cotabox-challenge/README.md

 cd cotabox-challenge
 ```

+***

 ### Backend

-The backend will be available at http://127.0.0.1:4000/graphql
+The backend will be available at `http://127.0.0.1:4000/graphql`

-In the project's root directory
+In the project's root directory:
 ```
 cd backend
 npm i
 npm start
 ```

+***

 ### Frontend

 With the backend running, open a new terminal

-In the project's root directory
+In the project's root directory:
 ```
 cd frontend
 npm i